TonySl/Radar_Rainforest/README.md

 The aim of Project Radar_Rainforest is to fill this knowledge gap, by providing a well calibrated, long-term (since 1992) C-band radar data set for global land areas, especially for tropical rainforests.

+This site provides the Matlab scripts for generating a harmonized long-term (since 1992) C-band radar data set for global tropical rainforests.
+Mat files related to the scripts are available at: https://filesender.renater.fr/?s=download&token=c0cb8523-76ab-4190-96f3-8cc260c2a67b